abecderic/labyrinth/Adding rooms.md

     [labyrinth]: Reading room info for campsite

-Make sure it doesn't crash at that point.
+Make sure it doesn't crash at that point and doesn't print an error.
+All rooms are loaded when "Finished reading all rooms" is printed to the console.
 Then explore the labyrinth to make sure the room gets generated correctly.
 (Tip: Change the config file to remove the roof from the labyrinth rooms for easier exploring.)
+You can also force-spawn the room where you currently are using the "spawn-room" command.

 ## Closing Words

 If you encounter a problem while following this guide, leave a bug report in the issues section.
 Please be very descriptive about what you did, what you expected to happen and what did happen instead.
-Also upload the files for any rooms you made that might be related to the crash.
+Also upload the files for any rooms you made that might be related to the problem.

 You made a few nice rooms and would like to see them in the mod?
 I'm open to pull requests containing rooms.